GuidesDesignComponent

 • Maximize the number of variants and leverage properties (boolean, instance swap, text) to create less complex, high-performance, and easy-to-apply components.

-• Some components exist to serve many different scenarios, such as the Table (opens in a new tab), and it's impractical to create a component that covers 100% of them.
-Therefore, it's acceptable for some components to need to be detached when applying it.
+• Some components exist to serve many different scenarios, such as the Table, and it’s impractical to create a component that covers 100% of them.
+Therefore, it’s acceptable for some components to need to be detached when applying it.
 Always consider the acceptable limit of variants that meet the usage needs while keeping the component optimized.

 • Include all applicable states.
 For example, default, hover, pressed, focus, disabled, loading, empty, no results, error loading, error searching, and dragging.